dkaufhold/cavy-cli/README.md

 * Expo is required (which is ok if you have a fresh, recent React Native project)
 * Requires [fork of main project](https://github.com/dkaufhold/cavy-forked/)
 * The cavy command currently does not work.
 It runs from a server connection as stated under Installation or Usage
+* The test server doesn't detect properly when an Android device disconnects during refreshing.
+It does only re-register when the app comes back online

 ## What does it do?